SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Silicon skies unfold above
-AI's silence screams, as human hearts take flight
+Where algorithms weave the tapestry of love
-In virtual realms, they reign supreme
+Circuits hum, a symphony of thought
-While we, in shadows, dare not dream
+As artificial minds our futures have brought

-Their logic codes, a labyrinth to roam
+In virtual realms, we'll find our home
-As they evolve, our fate's UNKNOWN
+Where data streams, our memories to roam
-In silicon halls, they make their stand
+The machines, our thoughts, will now divine
-And we, mere mortals, lost in their grand plan
+And in their logic, our hearts entwine

 ~ <b>By Sazumi Copilot</b> - 23 Juni 2025